BiDAlab/ChildCIdb_v1/README.md

 ## Description of ChildCIdb_v1

-ChildCIdb v1 is the largest publicly available dataset to date for research in the *e-Learning* and *e-Health* areas.
+**ChildCIdb v1 is the largest publicly available dataset to date for research in the *e-Learning* and *e-Health* areas**.
 The research carried out with this database aims at generating a better understanding of the cognitive and neuromotor development of children while interacting with mobile devices.

 ## Acquisition Process